Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

-While non- and semiparametric CMI approaches for randomly right-censored covariates have been more common in recent years \citeeg{AtemEtAl2017, AtemMatsoukaZimmern2019, AtemSampeneGreene2019, AtemEtAl2016}, there has been at least one parametric version proposed. \citet{Royston2007} implemented a parametric CMI approach by assuming that the underlying covariate follows a normal distribution and modeling $X$ given $\bZ$ accordingly.
-However, we note that CMI assuming a normal distribution is limited in its applications, as the censored covariate will likely need to be transformed to satisfy the normality assumption (e.g., with non-negative, skewed data).
+While non- and semiparametric CMI approaches for a randomly right-censored covariate have been more common in recent years \cite{AtemEtAl2016,AtemEtAl2017,AtemSampeneGreene2019}, at least one parametric version has been proposed.
+In it, Royston (2007) assumed that the censored covariate followed a normal distribution, which is limited in its applications.

-We instead construct a parametric CMI approach that accommodates a number of plausible distributions for the censored covariate in one general framework, mitigating these limitations.
-An estimation step is still needed to calculate the conditional means, since the parameters $\btheta$ governing the assumed survival function $S_{\btheta}(x|\bz)$ are likely unknown in practice.
-These parameters can be obtained using an approach such as maximum likelihood estimation.
-If $X$ is right-censored, the MLEs $\hat{\pmb{\theta}}$ for the parametric model can be found by maximizing
+We instead construct a parametric CMI approach that accommodates a number of plausible distributions for the censored covariate, broadening its applications.
+An estimation step is still needed to calculate the conditional means, since the parameters $\btheta$ governing the survival function $S_{\btheta}(x|\bz)$ are likely unknown in practice but can be obtained using an approach such as maximum likelihood estimation.
+For practical use, we recommend using existing software to obtain $\hat{\btheta}$ whenever possible.
+See the Supplementary Materials (Section~S.2) for a list of select software choices. \phantom{\cite{Royston2007}}